 Since your intellectual property rights are vital to your company’s competitive advantage, enforcing those rights can be critical to your success.
-At NWBizLaw, we are here use our extensive legal knowledge and resources to help business owners protect their intellectual properties from nefarious parties.
+At NWBizLaw, our Seattle intellectual property lawyers are here use our extensive legal knowledge and resources to help business owners protect their intellectual properties from nefarious parties.

 The Importance of Intellectual Property

 Intellectual property is essentially the ownership of intangible ideas in a tangible form.
 Intellectual property includes the processes used to make:

 that brand businesses, and for some businesses, even the products themselves, such as in the case of music, film, or writing.

 Though there is some inherent protection of some of these, there are ways to officially get your intellectual property registered with the United States as your own, such as getting:

 Additionally, you can choose to simply not tell anyone what your intellectual property is.
 This is called a trade secret.
 A famous example of a trade secret is KFC’s recipe for its fried chicken.

 If you’re a business owner and you’ve created something from your own head that’s integral to your business, wouldn’t you want to protect it at all costs?
 Further, if someone else were using your ideas to profit, wouldn’t you feel cheated?
 With the help of a litigation attorney, and with the IP law on your side, you could force them to stop their use of your ideas, for profit or otherwise.
 This encourages business owners to come up with ideas so they alone can profit on them… right?

 Why Do I Need an Intellectual Property Litigation Lawyer?